-But, if you enjoy the extreme cold conditions or want to experience snowfall then December to February will be the right time to go.
-The Mussoorie temperature in summer months witness a maximum high of 25-35 C in May/June, while the winter cool hovers around 0-4 C in December/January.
+But, if you enjoy the extreme cold conditions or want to experience snowfall, then December to February will be the right time to go.
+The Mussoorie temperature in summer months witnesses a maximum high of 25-35 C in May/June, while the winter cool hovers around 0-4 C in December/January.

 How to reach Mussoorie from Delhi

 Mussoorie is very well connected by road.
-In order to reach your destination of Mussoorie, you’ll have to reach Dehradun, the capital Uttarakhand.
-Since local cabs in Mussoorie tend to be an expensive affair, I would suggest having your own vehicle, and driving up to Mussoorie if this is a viable option.
+To reach your destination of Mussoorie, you’ll have to reach Dehradun, the capital Uttarakhand.
+Since local cabs in Mussoorie tend to be an expensive affair, I would suggest having your vehicle, and driving up to Mussoorie if this is a viable option.
 If not, worry not – there are many ways to reach the town.

-The nearest airport is Jolly Grant Airport, Dehradun, which is located 60 km from Mussoorie.
-The journey will take you approximately 2 hours of driving time and you can even book cabs online.
+The nearest airport is Jolly Grant Airport, Dehradun, which lies 60 km from Mussoorie.
+The journey will take you approximately 2 hours of driving time, and you can even book cabs online.

 Again, the nearest train station is Dehradun, located around 35 KMs from Mussoorie.
 There are cabs available here for hire & share as well.
 They have a fixed charge of INR 1000.
-Bus service is also available.
+A bus service is also available.
 There are multiple trains running between Delhi & Dehradun.

 The most convenient journey can be made in Shatabdi, which leaves at 6:45 AM and reached Dehradun at 12:50 Pm.
 Another great option is Nanda Devi AC Express which leaves at 11:50 PM and reaches at 5:40 AM in Dehradun.